Withdrawing your super: What’s involved?

 • Contact your super fund - Start by contacting your super fund.
 They will guide you through the process and provide the necessary forms and information.

 • Complete the application - Depending on the reason for your super withdrawal, you may need to complete specific forms and provide supporting documentation.
-For example, if you're retiring, you'll need to prove your identity and complete the retirement declaration form.

 • Wait for approval - After submitting your application, you'll need to wait for your super fund or the ATO to process your request.
-This can take some time, so be patient.

 • Receive payment - Once your super withdrawal is approved, you'll receive your super payment.
 This can be paid as a lump sum or in regular instalments, depending on your circumstances.

-Important considerations for withdrawing super
+Important considerations when withdrawing your super

 • Long-term consequences - Withdrawing your super early can significantly impact your retirement savings.
 Consider the long-term consequences and explore other financial options before making a decision.